 (b) because of the person’s physical condition the person is incapable of undergoing the driver assessment.

-(7) A driver assessment shall be conducted by a member of the Police Force in accordance with regulations prescribing the procedure for assessing drug impairment.
+(7) A driver assessment shall be conducted by a police officer in accordance with regulations prescribing the procedure for assessing drug impairment.

 [Section 66A inserted by No. 6 of 2007 s.
-9.]
+9; amended by No. 8 of 2012 s.
+37.]

 66B.
 Blood or urine sample for drug analysis, police powers to require etc.